Pilot Officer Gerald Davies 44072 RAF: KIA Easter Sunday 1941

 “Recommended for and desirous of training as a Fitter Armourer” his Form 543A records of the 18 year old Davies.
 Applying himself industriously, he was soon recording steady progress with a succession of VG, Satisfactory and Superior ratings as an Armourer.
 Accordingly he steadily advanced in rank, to AC1 and a fully trained armourer by July 1937 with No 98 (Bomber) Squadron at Hucknall, and to LAC by February 1938.

 Then came the change in direction that was ultimately to take him to the Middle East and 211 Squadron: at the end of 1938 he completed an Elementary Air Navigation course, and by January 1939 he was an Air Observer under training.

-The speed of events so far was not uncommon at this stage of the war, and must have seemed very satisfactory.
-And at some point in this busy period, he had met Susan Hall.
+His rapid progress so far, if not uncommon at this stage of the war, was very satisfactory.
+Late in this busy period, he had met Susan Hall.

 The Middle East

 The balloon had by now gone up in the Middle East, too, so almost immediately he was on his way, only to suffer a period of irritation on arrival, posted first to No 102 Maintenance Unit.
 Gerald was one of many aircrew rushed to the Middle East only to find himself kicking his heels.